-As shown in Eq. \eqref{WV}, the formulation of weak value is symmetric for both pre- and post-selected states ($i.e.$, $|s\rangle$ and $|\psi_n\rangle$).
-Consequently, the post-selected state $|\psi_n\rangle$ can also be directly measured by properly preparing the pre-selected state $|s\rangle$.
-Since the post-selection onto $|\psi_n\rangle$ is typically realized by performing a projective measurement with the operator $\hat{\Pi}_n = |\psi_n\rangle\langle \psi_n|$, this method is expected to be able to characterize a quantum measurement.
+As the formulation of weak value is symmetric for both pre- and post-selected states ($i.e.$, $|s\rangle$ and $|\psi_n\rangle$), the post-selected state $|\psi_n\rangle$ can also be directly measured by properly preparing the pre-selected state $|s\rangle$.
+The post-selection to $|\psi_n\rangle$ is typically implemented with a projective measurement $\hat{\Pi}_n = |\psi_n\rangle\langle \psi_n|$.
+Therefore, this direct method is expected to be able to characterize a quantum measurement.